ianlintner/forum/README.md

 # Roman Senate Game

-In development -- “Cave lusor, cimices adsunt!”
+"AI Agents yelling at each other in historically adjacent Latin"

 ![Screenshot](/docs/assets/Screenshot%202025-04-14%20at%208.10.38 PM.png)

+In development -- "Cave lusor, cimices adsunt!"